hiwersen/data-viz-d3-fcc/README.md

 - Optimized images (WebP format with PNG fallback)
 - Lighthouse Performance Score: 92/100 (Chrome Desktop)
-- Total asset size: ~200KB
+- Total asset size: ~300KB

 ## Contributing

 Contributions are welcome, especially for:

 - Cross-browser compatibility improvements
-- Mobile responsiveness
 - Performance optimizations
-- Additional chart types
 - UX/UI

 ---

 **Note**: This is an active development project.
-For the best experience, please use Chrome on desktop until cross-platform optimizations are implemented.
+For the best experience, please use Chrome on desktop until cross-platform full optimizations are implemented.